ViniciusClement/CRTP-2025/Labs.md

 USERNAME=ciadmin`
 ```

-### We would now run SafetyKatz.exe on dcorp-mgmt to extract credentials from it.
-For that, we need to  copy Loader.exe on dcorp-mgmt.
-Let's download Loader.exe on dcorp-ci and copy it from there to dcorp-mgmt.
-This is to avoid any downloading activity on dcorp-mgmt
+**We would now run SafetyKatz.exe on dcorp-mgmt to extract credentials from it.
+For that, we need to  copy Loader.exe on dcorp-mgmt Let's download Loader.exe on dcorp-ci and copy it from there to dcorp-mgmt.
+This is to avoid any downloading activity on dcorp-mgmt**